-- Say hello to healthy treats - instead of offering high-calorie treats, give your dog a carrot every day or google some homemade healthy dog treats that you can whip up yourself.
+- Say hello to healthy treats - instead of offering highly-processed treats, be discerning about the treats your buy.
+Look for all-natural, unprocessed treats, give your dog a carrot every day or whip up some homemade healthy dog treats yourself.

 - Get them moving – getting at least 30 minutes a day of exercise is absolutely key so pull on those sneakers and take your dog for a walk around your neighbourhood or to a dog park for some playtime.

 - Is doggy daycare an option?
 Many dogs are left at home every day while their pet parents are at work.
 Doggy daycare allows not only keeps them active and entertained but also healthy.
 Getting a student to help with dog walking is another lower-cost option.

 As pet owners, the buck stops with us when it comes to the diet, lifestyle and ultimately the health and wellbeing of our fur babies.
 If your pet is missing a waistline then it’s time to take action.